tom-urkin/UART/README.md

 The complete UART module with synchronous TX and RX FIFO can be found in the UART_Module library.
 Here, a synchronous 32 words FIFO is implemented in the UART module as follows:
 ![Complete UART module](./Complete_UART_Module/docs/Complete_UART_module.jpg)

-Note: The synchronous FIFO implemented in this project is a simplified version of the FIFO memory module found in the[following repository](https://github.com/tom-urkin/FIFO_Memory)
+Note: The synchronous FIFO implemented in this project is a simplified version of the FIFO memory module found in the [following repository](https://github.com/tom-urkin/FIFO_Memory)

 ### FPGA-PC Serial communication with FTDI232R IC